College:College of Nursing

 - Course instructor for the Trauma Nurse Core Curriculum at the National SimLEARN Center in Orlando

-In light of the recent COVID-19 pandemic, one UCF student is at the forefront of serving the community.
-Kimberly Bogers is currently working as a nurse at Nemours Children’s Hospital...
+During the recent COVID-19 pandemic, one UCF student was at the forefront of serving the community.
+Kimberly Bogers is worked as a nurse at Nemours Children’s Hospital while earning her...

 Doctoral student Jayne Willis, MSN, RN, NEA-BC, CENP, has spent her entire career at Orlando Health and will celebrate 37 years there this May.
 Willis, who is the Chief Nurse...